Lishui, Nanjing: Transportation

 The Nanjing–Hangzhou Passenger Railway crosses Lishui District.
 As of 2015, about 30 trains a day make a stop at Lishui Station (46 km / 16 minutes away from Nanjing South Railway Station), which is located about five miles east of downtown Lishui.It was completed by the end of 2017 and opened to traffic in 2018.
 Mainly along S123 and Qinhuai Avenue.
 Stations include: Konggang New Town Jiangning Station, Zhetang Station, Konggang New Town Lishui Station, Qunli Station, Wolong Lake Station, Lishui Station, Zhongshan Lake Station, Xingzhuang Station and Wuxiangshan Station.

 Speciality cuisine

 Hong Lan Royal Pastry

+During the Qianlong period of the Qing dynasty, Yipin Jade Belt Cake was served as a tribute.
+When the Qianlong Emperor went to the south of the Yangtze River, the local county magistrate offered cakes to the emperor as tribute.According to legend, in March 1757 AD, the Qianlong Emperor made his third southern tour and after eating the food, Longyan was delighted and said: "The jade belt is a first-class product."
+After returning to the capital, he often tasted it with his beloved concubines in the back garden, winning the beauty with a peach blossom face and a smile.
+Normally open.
+Since then, "Yipin Jade Belt Cake" has become famous all over the world.